Posted on behalf of Stephens, Anderson & Cummings on Feb 25, 2015 in Auto Accidents

 Many teenagers look forward to the freedom of getting their drivers license, but its important they understand the responsibility that comes with driving.

-An intersection is a very common place to experience an accident because one or both parties believe they can pass through a light before it turns red.
+An intersection is a very common place to experience a car accident because one or both parties believe they can pass through a light before it turns red.
 It happens every day.
 If you think about it, intersections are probably the most dangerous places to be.
 After all, intersections are where vehicles and pedestrians are trying to occupy the same real estate.

 When teens start driving, they can have difficulty making precise turns.
 In part, this is due to inexperience.
 It may also be related to teen difficulty in judging distance, location and speed.